WGL-2024/WGL_repo_2024/AP-protocol.md

 ## Network **Discovery Protocol**

-When the network is first initialized, nodes only know who their own neighbours are.
+When the network is first initialized, nodes only know who their own neighbors are.

 Clients and servers need to obtain an understanding of the network topology (”what nodes are there in the network and what are their types?”) so that they can compute a route that packets take through the network (refer to the Source routing section for details).